In 2014, about 15% of women correctly answered five key financial literacy questions related to interest, inflation and risk diversification.

 Economic literacy—the ability to use basic economic concepts to make decisions about earning, saving, spending, and sharing money—is a skill.
 As with reading and writing, a working knowledge of basic economic concepts is essential for future success.
-Whether a girl is from a low-income or wealthy home, whether she lives in a rural or urban community, she is likely to work for pay for much of her adult life, and at some point in her life she is likely to be responsible for her own financial well-being.

 About the Program